Platform Semantics (Phase 1)

 - Unified stream:

-read() + subscribe({ start: lastId }) is the recommended pattern for agents that need to know their history state before processing live events.
+read()+subscribe({ start: lastId })is the recommended pattern for agents that need to know their history state before processing live events. - Fanout/matching: In-memory broadcast keyed by

-- Backpressure/lag: If a subscriber lags and drops messages from the broadcast buffer, the server replays from the last delivered ID via storage.
+(namespace, pattern, exact), with wildcard matching on*segments and prefix vs exact semantics as above.
+No persistence; subscriptions disappear when connections drop. - Backpressure/lag: If a subscriber lags and drops messages from the broadcast buffer, the server replays from the last delivered ID via storage.
 If that catch-up fails, the stream ends.

 - Filtering: Optional

-- At-least-once delivery for live streams under lag (catch-up may re-send; consumers should handle idempotently).
+event_typesandsubjectfilters applied server-side during subscription and catch-up. - At-least-once delivery for live streams under lag (catch-up may re-send; consumers should handle idempotently).

 Reads